 Hey, I figure it's time for some updates as I've been living in Philly for a while now.
 I came here in a desperate flight from Florida, packed all my possessions in my car, drove here prepared to sleep in my car until I was able to find a place, but then met many wonderful people who have become close friends, many of whom offered me places to crash while I got on my feet here.
 I've found a real sense of community here that I've lacked other places and while I'll probably always be socially awkward I feel like I fit in here better than I have anywhere else I've lived.

 First thing you should know is that I'm rather queer.
 I'm pansexual, I have a complicated relationship with my gender and identify as genderqueer (please use they/them pronouns for me) and lean far more to the feminine than my conventionally masculine outward appearance would lead one to assume.
-I'm also strictly polyamorous, I cherish the committed relationships that I have and and those that I currently have but I consider monogamy to be an archaic construct rooted in misogynistic and patriarchal ideals.
+I'm also strictly polyamorous, I cherish the committed relationships that I have had and and those that I currently have but I consider monogamy to be an archaic construct rooted in misogynistic and patriarchal ideals.
 More specifically I am a relationship anarchist as I prefer not to rank my relationships (be they friendship or romantic) in terms or priority, instead letting each relationship be what it is for however long it is, along with this comes an understanding of relationships as a fluid concept which in my experience makes things far more amicable when one party feels the need to transition away from a romantic relationship.
 It's a lot easier to stay friends when you value your relationship with someone on far more points than the romance.

-I've been working as a CNC Machinist for a decade now I've been lucky enough to be in a field with high demand and reasonable pay, and I've gotten to contribute from things like keeping the SEPTA trains running to making parts involved with the Mars Rover.
+I've been working as a CNC Machinist for over a decade now I've been lucky enough to be in a field with high demand and reasonable pay, and I've gotten to contribute from things like keeping the SEPTA trains running to making parts involved with the Mars Rover.
 At times it can be a boring, put in a part, push a button, take out a part, kind of job, but other times it can be very engaging and challenging as I troubleshoot obscure problems or determine the best way to program a machine to do what I want it to.

 I'm a radical in many ways, I'm an activist, a feminist, an anarchist (although I see socialism as our best bet for the immediate future currently I see anarchism as a realistic ideal to strive for), an environmentalist, a queer rights activist, a trans rights activist, a labor rights enthusiast, I am anti-capitalist, anti-fascist, anti-Zionist (cool with Jewish people and very opposed to anti-semitism, issues with the state of Israel and the war-crimes they commit), etc. etc. I have a lot of strongly held views about which I strive to remain well informed.